Epping Forest (constituency)

 Epping Forest is a constituency in Essex, created for the February 1974 general election from parts of the abolished Epping and Chigwell constituencies.
 It has been represented in the House of Commons of the UK Parliament since 2024 by Neil Hudson of the Conservative Party.

 Constituency profile

+Situated immediately to the north-east of the Greater London administrative boundary, the constituency is named after, and contains most of, Epping Forest, the ancient woodland owned by the City of London Corporation that forms a green corridor along London's northeastern fringe.

-The constituency is largely suburban, containing towns in the north-east of the urban area of London, including Buckhurst Hill, Chigwell, Epping, Loughton, Theydon Bois and Waltham Abbey, as well as extensive areas of the Metropolitan Green Belt including the majority of Epping Forest itself.
+The constituency is largely suburban in character, containing towns in the north-east of the urban area of London, as well as extensive areas of the Metropolitan Green Belt, including the majority of Epping Forest itself.
 It is served by several stations on the Central line of the London Underground.

+Its largest town is Loughton, which has a population of around 33,000.
+Much of Loughton was developed after the Second World War to accommodate the London overspill.
+The constituency's other major towns include Waltham Abbey, Chigwell, Epping and Buckhurst Hill.

+The constituency is generally affluent and house prices are higher than national averages.
+Residents of Epping Forest have average levels of education, high rates of household income and are more likely to work in professional occupations compared to the rest of the country.

+White people made up 81% of the population at the 2021 census.
+Asians (primarily Indians) were the largest ethnic minority group at 9%, concentrated mainly in Chigwell.

+Voters in Epping Forest strongly supported leaving the European Union in the 2016 referendum; an estimated 62% voted in favour of Brexit compared to 52% nationwide.

+Most of the constituency is represented by Conservatives at the local council level, although Loughton is mostly represented by a local residents' association.

 History

 The seat was created for the February 1974 general election, primarily from part of the abolished constituency of Chigwell, together with parts of the abolished constituency of Epping, which was notably the seat held by Winston Churchill from 29 October 1924 – 15 June 1945.

 When Epping Forest was first created, it was more favourable to the Conservatives than the old Epping seat, as it lost the new town of Harlow (part of the old Epping Rural District) and gained the more Conservative Chigwell Urban District.
 During the Thatcher period the Labour Party's vote was crushed.
 Even though the Liberals managed to move into second place, their vote did little more than follow national trends and as soon as 1987 their votes dropped away as well.

 Two former candidates in the Epping Forest constituency have also stood for election as Mayor of London: Steve Norris (Conservative; MP 1988–97) and Julian Leppert (British National Party).